isomerpages/moe-swisscottagesec/_swiss-experience/Student Development Programme/House Programme.md

 **Aim**

-The Swiss House System provides greater opportunities for interaction and team-building among students from different levels and streams.
-It also provides seniors the opportunity to develop their leadership abilities as they take on leadership roles and mentor their juniors.
+<p style="text-align: justify;">The Swiss House System provides greater opportunities for interaction and team-building among students from different levels and streams.
+It also provides seniors the opportunity to develop their leadership abilities as they take on leadership roles and mentor their juniors.</p>

 **Events**